leonardhml/NUSMaps/README.md

 **User Story 5:**

-I am a user who feels that the shaded regions are obstructing my view of the whole map, hence I would like to clear them away for now.
+I am a user who would like to revisit the home screen with shaded regions once again.

-Go to the homepage
+1. Go to the homepage
-Tap a colourful icon (will be designed) to rid the map of shaded regions.
-Tap the icon again to use the shaded region features of the map.
+2. Click on the "Home" button on the left sidebar

 **Progress:**
 This feature has been fully implemented and is ready for acceptance testing.